ARM-software/psa-api/doc/crypto/api/keys/management.rst

 .. function:: psa_attach_key

     .. summary::
-        Register existing key material within the implementation under a specified volatile key identifier and policy.
+        Register existing key material within the implementation with a volatile key identifier and key policy.

         .. versionadded:: 1.4

     .. param:: const psa_key_attributes_t * attributes
         The attributes for the key to be registered.

-        The attributes that are required to be set depend on the stored key material.
+        The attributes that are required to be set depend on the identified key material.
-        Where an attribute is provided by both the application and the stored key material, they must be compatible.
+        Where an attribute is provided by both the application and the key material, they must be compatible.

         The following attributes must be set:

-        *   The key lifetime must specify a volatile key and the location in which the existing key material is stored.
+        *   The key lifetime must specify a volatile key, and the storage location of the existing key material.
             See :secref:`key-lifetimes`.
         *   The key identifier must be the default `PSA_KEY_ID_NULL`.
         *   The key type.